Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Thermodynamics for isothermal Markov jump processes

 \section{Thermodynamics for isothermal Markov jump processes}

-As a second example, we revisit the thermodynamics of isothermal Markov jump processes $X_t\in\mathcal{X}$ with discrete phase space $\mathcal{X}$, as defined in Sec.~\ref{eq:jumpprocconta}.

-We assume that the transition rates satisfy the local detailed balance condition given by Eq.~\eqref{eq:EDBx}, copied here for convenience We first derive the first and second law of thermodynamics within this setup, see Refs.~\cite{LNP, seifert2012stochastic, peliti2021stochastic} for more details.
+As a second example, we revisit the thermodynamics of isothermal Markov jump processes $X_t\in\mathcal{X}$, as defined in Sec.~\ref{eq:jumpprocconta}, for which $\mathcal{X}$ is a discrete phase space.
+We assume that the transition rates satisfy the local detailed balance condition given by Eq.~\eqref{eq:EDBx}, copied here for convenience First, we derive the first and second law of thermodynamics within this setup, see Refs.~\cite{LNP, seifert2012stochastic, peliti2021stochastic} for more details, and then we revise martingale theory for the thermodynamics of Markov jump processes.